 Powerful And Highly Efficient – The Drive System

 The Audi Q8 concept uses production technologies for the drive system and suspension.
 Their use in the study demonstrates their importance once again.
 The plug-in hybrid combines sporty performance with high efficiency.
 The combustion engine is a 3.0 TFSI producing 245 kW (333 hp) and a maximum of 500 Nm (368.8 lb-ft) of torque.
 The electric motor generates 100 kW of power and 330 Nm (243.4 lb-ft).
-Together with a decoupler, it is integrated into the eight-speed tiptronic.
+Together with a decoupler, it is integrated into the eight-speed Tiptronic.
 The complete system produces 330 kW and 700 Nm (516.3 lb-ft) of torque.
 The Audi Q8 concept accelerates from 0 to 100 km/h (62.1 mph) in 5.4 seconds on its way to a top speed of 250 km/h (155.3 mph).
-According to the standard applicable for plug-in hybrids, it consumes just 2.3 liters of fuel (102.3 US mpg) per 100 kilometers (62.1 mi) in the NEDC, corresponding to 53 grams CO2 per km (85.3 g/mi).
+According to the standard applicable for plug-in hybrids, it consumes just 2.3 litres of fuel (102.3 US mpg) per 100 kilometres (62.1 mi) in the NEDC, corresponding to 53 grams CO2 per km (85.3 g/mi).

 The lithium-ion battery located in the rear consists of 104 prismatic cells.
-With a capacity of 17.9 kWh, it enables an electric range of 60 kilometers (37.3 mi), and the total range with the TFSI engine is up to 1,000 kilometers (621.4 mi).
+With a capacity of 17.9 kWh, it enables an electric range of 60 kilometers (37.3 mi), and the total range with the TFSI engine is up to 1,000 kilometres (621.4 mi).
 A full charge with 7.2 kW output takes about two and a half hours.

 When driving, the hybrid management system controls the operating states of the Audi Q8 concept intelligently and flexibly.
 The full-size SUV can boost, coast and recuperate as appropriate for the situation.
 The predictive efficiency assistant, which in production models supports the driver, provides the hybrid management system with highly detailed information about the near surroundings for this purpose.
 Route data from the navigation system and Audi connect Car-to-X services are also considered.